ElenaDarr/maps/README.md

 >Then the left panel should have "United Kingdom" as the headline text
 >
 >AND screenshot is correct
+>

 **Additional possible non-functional tests**:

+- Accessibility testing:
-1.Accessibility testing: Playwright supports feature to check accessibility violation on the page (resource: https://playwright.dev/docs/accessibility-testing)
+Playwright supports feature to check accessibility violation on the page (resource: https://playwright.dev/docs/accessibility-testing)

+- Performance testing:
-2. Performance testing: Do search in maps using big amount of users (resource: https://www.linkedin.com/pulse/elevating-your-playwright-tests-plugin-tzur-paldi-phd)
+Do search in maps using big amount of users (resource: https://www.linkedin.com/pulse/elevating-your-playwright-tests-plugin-tzur-paldi-phd)